unshakenme/OSPAT/README.md

 # Elective Options
-These readings and videos will help expand your depth and breath of knowledge and enable you to become even more proficient in your knowledge, skills, and abilities as a provider.
+These readings and videos will help expand your depth and breadth of knowledge and enable you to become even more proficient in your knowledge, skills, and abilities as a provider.
 To complete the curriculum, you must complete at least 5 items from each section below.

 ## General Psychedelic Literature